 - Better taste and texture: Fats add richness and creaminess to a salad, as well as a satisfying mouthfeel.

 If your protein choice is salmon, this also counts as a healthy fat as salmon is high in healthy omega-3 fat.
+Air fryer salmon bites are quick to make with only 3 ingredients and great in salad bowls.

 Cheese is another fat source that adds flavor and richness to a salad while providing protein, calcium, phosphorus, and vitamin B12.